 - Matcha Green Tea Crêpes: Add 1 tablespoon of matcha green tea powder to the crêpe batter.
 Serve the matcha crêpes with a dusting of powdered sugar or a dollop of sweetened whipped cream.

 - Fruit-Filled Crêpes: Fill the crêpes with a variety of fresh fruits such as strawberries, bananas, blueberries, or raspberries.
 Top the fruit-filled crêpes with a drizzle of honey or a sprinkle of powdered sugar.
+Or use this simple, easy 3-ingredient strawberry cream as a quick filling.

 Use any non-stick skillet